janosgyerik/homepage/_posts/2008-05-08-grep-in-windows.markdown

 tags: []
 comments: []
 ---
-<code>findstr</code> in windows works similarly to <code>grep</code> in unix.
+`findstr` in windows works similarly to `grep` in unix.
 For example you can do this:
 <pre>netstat -a | findstr 8000</pre>
-Another command <code>find</code> is also similar, with slightly different syntax and powers.
+Another command `find` is also similar, with slightly different syntax and powers.
 I don't remember which is which, but with one of them you can use regular expressions.